-The Department is responsible for the licensing of Charitable lottery schemes in the Province of New Brunswick.
+The Department of Justice and Public Safety is responsible for the licensing of charitable lottery schemes in New Brunswick.

 The Criminal Code of Canada makes gambling illegal unless it falls under certain exemptions.
 In the case of charitable gaming, the provinces may issue licences to charitable organizations where the proceeds benefit a charitable object or purpose.

 The following games are games permitted under the charitable gaming program:

 • Raffles (includes 50/50s and Chase the Ace)

 Effective October 1, 2021

 Electronic raffles may be conducted by licensed organizations using electronic gaming equipment offered by registered charitable gaming suppliers approved by the Registrar.

 The following charitable gaming suppliers are registered in New Brunswick: